Loading...

 What is patient registration?

-Patient registration is collecting and recording essential information about individuals seeking healthcare services from a medical facility or provider.
+Patient registration is a critical step in healthcare delivery, where providers capture the necessary information to deliver high-quality, personalized care while facilitating administrative and financial processes.
 It is typically one of the first steps when a patient interacts with a healthcare organization.
 From the provider’s perspective, patient registration is also the beginning of the revenue cycle.

 Patient registration gathers pertinent demographic, medical, and payment information to create a comprehensive and accurate record for each customer.
 Healthcare personnel must capture: